andrew-werdna/script-contrib/README.md

 # script-contrib
-A repository for community collaboration of helpers, scripts, and filters using https://github.com/bitfield/script library
+A repository for community collaboration of helpers, scripts, filters, and anything else using the [bitfield/script](https://github.com/bitfield/script) library!